ubclaunchpad/LP-website/resources/tools/slack.md

   * [Pull Reminders](#pull-reminders)

 We use Slack for team-wide communication, announcements, and project-specific coordination.
-Since we are on the free tier of Slack, messages eventually expire, so anything important or permanent should be in a GitHub issue, version-controlled document, or wiki page.

-Our Slack can be found [here](https://ubclaunchpad.slack.com); sign up now if you haven't!
+The workspace can be found [here](https://ubclaunchpad.slack.com).

-You should also install Slack on your laptop and phone, turn on @mention notifications, and respond to messages promptly.
-Slack has apps available for all major platforms.
+You should receive an invite in your email to join the workspace - if you haven't, please reach out to your lead or one of the presidents.

 ## Slack Best Practices

-* Install Slack on your phone and enable notifications so you don't miss discussions and annoucements!
+* Install Slack on your devices and enable notifications so you don't miss discussions and annoucements!
 * Name channels after our naming scheme (detailed in the next section).
 * [Use threads](https://slackhq.com/getting-the-most-out-of-threads) for
   conversations, especially in large channels!
 This helps prevent spam and makes it easier to catch up on missed conversations.
+* If it is important, **do not leave it in Slack**!
+We are on the free tier of Slack, so messages eventually expire.
+Anything important or permanent should be in a GitHub issue, version-controlled document, or wiki page.

 ## Finding Channels